 - Default parameters

 - HugePages (DPDK)

-Interface service is an application running in the Kubernetes* pod on each worker node of the OpenNESS Kubernetes cluster.
-It allows users to attach additional network interfaces of the worker host to the provided OVS bridge, enabling external traffic scenarios for applications deployed in the Kubernetes* pods.
-Services on each worker can be controlled from the control plane node using kubectl plugin.
+Interface service is an application running in the Kubernetes* pod on each node of the OpenNESS Kubernetes cluster.
+It allows users to attach additional network interfaces of the node to the provided OVS bridge, enabling external traffic scenarios for applications deployed in the Kubernetes* pods.
+Services on each node can be controlled from the control plane using kubectl plugin.